djacura/AGame/README.md

 #### Section 1

-This section is the main part of the page which ther users first see, a full page background, with a floating jumbotron that welcomes the users to the site and tells them what to expect of the site.
+This section is the main part of the page which the users first see, a full-page background, with a floating jumbotron that welcomes the users to the site and tells them what to expect of the site.

 #### Section 2

-This area is for the About us esection which gives users quick 4 points of the best parts of AGame, and what we are about.
+This area is for the About us section which gives users a quick 4 points of the best parts of AGame, and what we are about.

 #### Section 3

-This section of the site just gives users a brief look at what games they can expect to play when the subscribe to the service.
+This section of the site just gives users a brief look at what games they can expect to play when they subscribe to the service.

 #### Section 4

-This section is a collapsible area for the most frequently asked question of users to the site also based off the manual testing that I had some people carry out and then gathered the most asked questions which populated this section.
+This section is a collapsible area for the most frequently asked question of users to the site also based on the manual testing that I had some people carry out and then gathered the most asked questions which populated this section.

 ---